- Read More

 - Pain described as a dull ache that radiates to the 1st and 2nd toes

-The focus of a nerve entrapment can be located by a test called a Tinel's sign.
+The primary location of the nerve entrapment can be located by a test called a Tinel's sign.
 A Tinel's sign is said to be positive when the location of the entrapment is tapped with two fingers and tingles occur.
 The tingling can be localized to the area of entrapment or extend distally into the toes.
 A positive Tinel's sign is often found in conjunction with a saddle bone deformity due to compression and irritation of the deep peroneal nerve.

-The following images show the normal path of the deep peroneal nerve (green line) and the location of an entrapment found in saddle bone deformities.
+The images to the left show the normal path of the deep peroneal nerve (green line) and the location of an entrapment found in saddle bone deformities.
 A positive Tinel's sign would result by tapping with the two fingers on the top of the foot.

 Causes and contributing factors